 If the fistula is caused by abscess which you still have, you may have: high temperature and a general feeling of fatigue and fatigue.

-If the cause of fistula is inflammation of the intestine (part of the digestive system) – for example, because of a condition such as Crohn’s disease – you may also have abdominal pain, diarrhea, loss of appetite, weight loss, nausea, and vomiting.
+If the cause of fistula is inflammation of the intestine (part of the digestive system) – for example, because of a condition such as Crohn’s disease – you may also have abdominal pain, diarrhea, loss of appetite, weight loss, nausea, vomiting and other health issues.

 Types of anal fistula: